 Image source: Pixabay

-In the northwest region of Mauritius you have the Choisy beach, the longest in Mauritius.
-If you looking for swaying palm trees, white sand and crystal clear sea then this is the beach for you.
+In the northwest region of Mauritius, you have the Choisy beach, the longest in Mauritius.
+If you are looking for swaying palm trees, white sand and crystal clear sea then this is the beach for you.
 Shaded by palm trees this beach is relatively isolated which provides a good opportunity for sunbathers.
-The lengthy beach has amazing facility providing parasailing, water skiing, tube riding, paddle boards, and kayaks options.
-If you're staying anywhere from Trou Aux Biches to Grand Baie, this is definitely prime beach environment to visit.
+The lengthy beach has amazing facilities providing parasailing, water skiing, tube riding, paddleboards, and kayaking options.
+If you're staying anywhere from Trou Aux Biches to Grand Baie, this is definitely a prime beach to visit.
 Getting there will be your only issue.
 If you don't want to rent a car or scooter, consider a bicycle.

 Image source: youtube